speedata/publisher/doc/manual/content/en/manual/tables/_index.md

 ![Effect of min and max for column specifications](/img/tab-min-max.png)

-`min` in the width specification means that the column will be as narrow as possible, `max` means that the column will be as wide as necessary.
+`min` in the width specification means that the column will be as narrow as possible, that is as wide as its widest word. `max` means that the column will be as wide as necessary, that is as wide as its content without line breaks.
+If there is not enough room for that, a `max` column gets narrower, but not narrower than its widest word. `min` and `max` can be combined with fixed widths, percentages and star widths.

-In addition to specifying `min` or `max` for column widths, you can also use `minwidth` to specify the minimum width of a column.
+In addition to specifying `min` or `max` for column widths, you can also use `minwidth` to specify the minimum width of a column. `minwidth` is a lower bound for every column width.

 The available space can also be calculated using the natural width of the content with a “?” specification for the column.
-This is useful in connection with fixed column specifications:
+This is useful in connection with fixed column specifications.
+With `stretch="max"` the `?` columns fill the table, without it they get their natural width.
+Next to star, `min` or `max` columns, `?` behaves like `max`, a `<Column>` without `width` counts as `?`:

 ```xml
 <PlaceObject>